gsluthra/my_blog/_posts/2015-11-15-podcasts-i-love.md

 cover_image: general/orange-evening.jpg
 cover_image_caption: "Near the Norbulingka Institute, Dharamshala, India"

-excerpt: "This post is an list of podcasts I have heard, and really liked.
-I will update this post as I find more podcasts I like, so do think about bookmarking it."
+excerpt: "This post is a list of podcasts I have really liked.
+I will update this post as I find more podcasts I like, so do consider bookmarking it."

 author:
   name: Gurpreet Luthra